akuklev/HOCC/reedy-types.md

 To write them down, we'll assume we have two recursively defined operations `( ᵈ) : U → U` and `(≃) : ∀{T : U} ∀(x y : T) U` on universes as recently proposed by M. Shulman et al.

-Every inductive type comes with the type of the repective algebras:
+Every inductive type comes with the type of the repective algebras and models:
 ```
 structure ℕAlg<T : *> : *
   base : T
   step : T → T

+ℕModᵁ := Σ(T : U) ℕAlg<U>
 ```
 and its canonical instance
 ```